jaso-public/cs764-sorter/README.md

-# Individual Contributions
+# Contributions
 The structure of our project's completion was as follows:
 - February: We met as a group to determine how to complete the project.
-We outlined the Record class together, and then, Morgan started implementing the C++ code.
-Jaso started to outline the logic and structure of the code in Java while Morgan continued to C++ implementation.
+We outlined the Record class together, and then, Morgan started implementing the C++ classes.
+Jaso started to outline the logic and structure of the code in Java while Morgan continued with the C++ implementation.
 - March: Jaso completed an implementation of the sorter in Java.
-Morgan continued with the C++ code, basing the structure off of the Java code, and Jaso offered guidance and assistance when needed.
+Morgan continued with the C++ implementation, basing the structure off of the Java code, and Jaso offered guidance and assistance when needed.
 - April: We both worked to debug and finalize the C++ sorter to get it to work/ready for submission.
 This included completing some paired programming over Zoom.
+## Individual Contributions
-## Jaso
+### Jaso
+- Created a working Java version of the sorter with test cases
+- Fixed bugs and added missing required functionalities to C++ sorter that the implementation as of March did not have
+- Optimized the C++ implementation of the sorter

-## Morgan
+### Morgan
 - Converted the Java version of the sorter into C++
-- Added additional test cases to the C++ version
+- Added additional test cases for the sorter and its classes in C++
-- Completed the README File